openaps/docs/docs/docs/While You Wait For Gear/collect-data-and-prepare.md

 * Set the max basal rate to a reasonable value (typically no more than 3-4 times your regular basal).

 * Set basal profile, carb ratios, and ISF values.

+  * **Safety note**: your carb ratio is unlikely to vary significantly throughout the course of day.
+If you have it set at 35 at one point in time, and 9 at another point in time, you are likely compensating for other settings be out of whack.
+You also may get unexpected results in looping.
+For safety, we recommend checking your settings with Autotune.

+* Set your DIA. **Note**: Most people have their DIA for traditional pumping to be too short (e.g. 2 or 3).
+For looping, OpenAPS will default to using 5.
+Many people find they actually need it to be 6 or 7 with properly adjusted other settings.

 * ISFs over 250 mg/dl per unit will need a special step in loop setup once your setup script is finished (see [here](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#temp-basals-6-3-isf-255-or-carb-ratio-25-with-a-x23-or-x54)), even though the pump currently will allow you to set them higher.
 Just remember, you will need to run a couple extra commands when you setup your loop.